 Timing of revenue recognition may differ from the timing of invoicing to customers.
 Residential, small and medium business, and enterprise customers are invoiced for subscription services in advance of the service period.
 Deferred revenue liabilities, or contract liabilities, are recorded when the Company collects payments in advance of performing the services.
 Deferred revenue liabilities, or contract liabilities, are also recorded when the Company invoices customers upfront for installation services that are recognized as revenue over time.
 Residential and small and medium business installation revenues are deferred over the period the fee remains material to the customer.
 Enterprise installation revenues are deferred using a portfolio approach over the average contract life of each enterprise service category.
-As of December 31, 2018, current deferred revenue liabilities.
-As of December 31, 2018, long-term deferred revenue liabilities.
-As of December 31, 2018, long-term deferred revenue liabilities.
+As of December 31, 2019 and 2018, current deferred revenue liabilities consisting of customer prepayments of \$366 million and \$410 million, respectively, and upfront installation fees of \$94 million and \$84 million, respectively, were included in accounts payable and accrued liabilities.
+As of December 31, 2019 and 2018, long-term deferred revenue liabilities consisting of enterprise upfront installation fees of \$34 million were included in other long-term liabilities.

-Contract Costs
+Customer Contract Costs

 The Company recognizes an asset for incremental costs of obtaining a contract with a customer if the amortization period of those costs is expected to be longer than one year and the costs are expected to be recovered.
 Enterprise sales commission costs meet the requirements to be deferred and, as a result, are recognized using a portfolio approach over a commission expense weighted-average enterprise contract period.
-Deferred enterprise commission costs are included in other noncurrent assets in the consolidated balance sheet and totaled \$142 million as of December 31, 2018.
+Deferred enterprise commission costs are included in other noncurrent assets in the consolidated balance sheet and totaled \$143 million and \$142 million as of December 31, 2019 and 2018, respectively.
 As the amortization period of residential and small and medium business commissions costs is less than one year, the Company applies the practical expedient that allows such costs to be expensed as incurred.
-The Company has determined that the amortization period associated with residential and small and medium business commission costs is less than one year based on qualitative and quantitative factors.
+The Company has determined that the amortization period associated with residential and small and medium business commission costs.

 The Company recognizes an asset for costs incurred to fulfill a contract when those costs are directly related to services provided under the contract, generate or enhance resources of the entity that will be used in performing service obligations under the contract, and are expected to be recovered.
-Up-front fees paid to MDUs, such as apartment building owners, in order to gain access to market and serve tenants who reside within the MDU meet the requirements to be deferred and, as a result, are recognized over the term of the MDU contract.
-Deferred upfront MDU fees are amortized on a straight-line basis and are included in other noncurrent assets in the consolidated balance sheet and totaled \$273 million as of December 31, 2018.
-Amortization expense of \$62 million was included in regulatory, connectivity and produced content within operating costs and expenses in the consolidated statements of operations for the year ended December 31, 2018.
+Right-of-entry costs represent upfront costs incurred related to agreements entered into with multiple dwelling units ("MDUs") including landlords, real estate companies or owners to gain access to a building in order to market and service customers who reside in the building.
+Right-of-entry costs meet the requirements to be deferred and, as a result, are recognized over the term of the contracts.
+Deferred right-of-entry costs are included in other noncurrent assets in the consolidated balance sheet and totaled \$284 million and \$273 million as of December 31, 2019 and 2018, respectively.
+Amortization expense of \$67 million and \$62 million was included in regulatory, connectivity and produced content within operating costs and expenses in the consolidated statements of operations for the year ended December 31, 2019 and 2018, respectively.
 Residential and small and medium business installation costs not capitalized into property, plant and equipment are expensed as incurred under cable industry-specific guidance.